astannnn/R2D2-FL-new/README.md

 # R2D2-FL: Reliability-Weighted Robust Distillation for Federated Learning

 This repository implements a modular Federated Learning (FL) framework for studying robustness under label noise and heterogeneous client data.
-It includes standard FL baselines and the proposed **Reliability-Weighted Robust Distillation (R2D2-FL)** method.
+It includes standard FL baselines, federated distillation baselines, noisy-label robust baselines, and the proposed **Reliability-Weighted Robust Distillation (R2D2-FL)** method.

 The project was developed and tested locally on macOS using Cursor/VS Code, with additional Jupyter/Colab notebooks kept only for validation and quick testing.
 The main implementation is contained in Python source files.